Why your CRM requirements stage determines your project success

 - Determine what you want to achieve

-Here you will dig deep, considering why you want to invest in a CRM system.
+Here you will dig deep, considering why you want to invest in a CRM tool.
 Investigate issues creating problems at the moment and how the CRM will resolve them.
 Make lots of notes.
 Don’t be afraid of casting your net too far as all business problems which need to be resolved can fall within this section.
 Once you have a list, look at what needs to change with regard to efficiency, performance, sales volumes, and data access.
 You will then be able to focus on the CRM features required.

 - What pressures will the system need to cope with?